wilfredarin/Automatic-Mail-and-Manager-Report-Using-Google-Script/README.md

 # Automatic-Mail-and-Manager-Report-Using-Google-Scripts

 ### Problem Statement :
-We have Two Sets of Designation Whole Sale Distributors (WDs) and Area Manager (AMs).
-WD have to upload a file using Google form and so that it reaches the Companies District Manager, Since There are a lot WDs under a District Manager, it's hard for DM to keep track of all the files.
+We have Three Designations District Manager (DM), Whole Sale Distributors (WDs) and Area Manager (AMs).WDs have to upload a file using Google form and so that it reaches the  District Manager, Since There are a lot 100s of WDs under a District Manager, it's hard for a DM to keep track of all the files.
 So the DM assigns the task of following up WD's file uploads to few of the AMs.<br>

 __Following Documentation Explains the approach taken to solve this problem__